xxdcc/ctDNA_data_analysis_pipeline/README.md

 ```
 <br>

-*GATK DepthOfCoverage*  processes a set of *BAM*  files to determine coverage at different levels of partitioning and aggregation.
+#### 2. Use *GATK DepthOfCoverage*  to processes *BAM*  files to determine coverage at different levels of partitioning and aggregation.

 Paramter | Value | Description
 ------------ | ------------ | ------------